 So you’ve built your quiver up to an impressive array of boards.
-Now, you just have to know when you can pull each one out and maximize it’s potential to expand your surfing horizon.
+Now, you just have to know when you can pull each one out and maximise it’s potential to expand your surfing horizon.
 First, let’s take a quick look at that quiver you’ve built.

 Now many of these can be surfed in a large variety of conditions, it is really up to you, your style or what “feel” you like when surfing.
 However, we will break down each board to what conditions they work best in, and show you how your well-rounded quiver is more diverse than you think.